 Beck's solo tours of 2002 and 2003 saw regular "Cold Brains."
 Usually Beck played it alone, though sometimes Smokey Hormel added piano in August 2002 (and sometimes he used Roland the Drum Machine on it).
 One time Jack White sang the song too!

-The summer of 2003 saw yet another band, and they also regularly played "Cold Brains."
+Beck had yet another band during the summer of 2003, and they also regularly played "Cold Brains."

 Beck took 2004 off, mostly, but did make a 'surprise' appearance at Coachella.
 He played in one of the large tents, but by himself.
 He opened his set with some acoustic folk songs, the first being "Cold Brains."